bagusbpg/feature-toggle/README.md

 	panic(err)
 }
 ```
 At this point, you need to create the feature toggle itself via Unleash Dashboard.
 The user interface is intuitive.
 Just click `New feature toggle` at the upper right, and give your feature toggle a name.
 A naming convention should be agreed by your organization.
-But for this example, you may name it simmply as `toggle`.
+But for this example, you may name it simply as `toggle`.
 It is also nice to specify the type of feature toggle, you may start with `Operational`.

 The newly created feature toggle has two environments, `development` and `production`.
 To serve as an example, you will mostly deal with `development` environment.
 Click `Add strategy` to your development environment.
 There are some options available.
 For starter, you may try `Standard` first.

-Once the client and feature toggle are created, generally it is used as follow.
+Once the client is set up and a feature toggle is created, generally the feature toggle is used as follow.
 ```go
 if featureToggleClient.IsEnabled(<NameOfFeatureToggle>) {
 	<NewFlow>